If you are a potential investor, please read through the frequently asked questions about our investment opportunities.

 We believe that an appropriate approach for an exit cap rate is one no higher than the purchase cap rate.
 Increases in value can occur by improving net operating income through superior leasing and management execution, and through distribution of excess cash.

 In today’s economy, the consumer has dramatically slowed down consumption and reduced sales for tenants within shopping centers and restaurants.
-Consequently, if the consumer continues to limit and reduce spending, it puts pressure on the viability of shopping centers.
+Consequently, if the consumer continues to move it’s spending to e-commerce, it puts pressure on the viability of shopping centers.
 That’s why it is critical to purchase shopping centers with two criteria:

-- Understanding of the viability of each particular tenant in a sluggish shopping center environment
+- Understanding of the viability of each particular as it relates to the Amazon Effect.

 - Identifying if rent reductions have already been achieved (this is good) or will they come in the future (this is bad).

 There are a number of things that could go wrong.
 First, the tenant in the shopping center might go bankrupt or refuse to renew their lease at the time of renewal.
-Tenants might successfully negotiate lower rents reducing the profitability of the center.
-If the economic environment remains difficult, it could be challenging to sell the shopping center at a respectable profit.
+Tenants might successfully negotiate lower rent reducing the profitability of the center.
+If the economic environment for shopping centers remains difficult, it could be challenging to sell the shopping center at a respectable profit.

-The typical investor with Rockstep Capital is a high net worth individual, family office, foundation, or equity or pension fund that seeks an alternative investment platform to the stock market.
+The typical investor with RockStep Capital is a high net worth individual, family office, foundation, or institutional group that seeks an alternative investment platform to the stock market.

 Yes, as promoters and sponsors we will be making a cash investment in the shopping center.
 In addition, if recourse debt is the only debt available, we will be personally signing the loan and be personally liable for the loan.
 The investor will not have to sign the loan.

-If the deal doesn’t work out, the most likely reason is that rent did not achieve our target rent projections and/or upon the sale of the shopping center, we were not able to achieve our minimum sales goal.
+If the deal doesn’t work out, the most likely reason is that the rents we received were below our target rent projections, and/or upon the sale of the shopping center, we were not able to achieve our minimum sales goal.

-On a yearly basis, paid quarterly, if there are sufficient funds each investor will receive their preferred return plus any profits allocated to their ownership interests.
+On a yearly basis, paid quarterly, if there are sufficient funds each investor will receive their preferred return.

 The minimum investment for each specific property ranges from $100k to $250k.
-The minimum investment for Rockstep Capital Value Fund I is $500k.
 An investor may invest in more than one project.